Novigrad Podravski: Demographics

+Administration

+The current mayor of Novigrad Podravski is Zdravko Brljek (SDP) and the Novigrad Podravski Municipal Council consists of 9 seats.

 Religion

 Serbian Orthodox Church of Lazarus of the Four Days was built in the village of Plavšinac in 1758.
 Its iconostasis was painted by the Montenegrin painter Atanas Bocarić.
 Two of its icons are exhibited in the Museum of the Serbian Orthodox Church in Zagreb.
 Due to its cultural and architectural features building is classified as a protected cultural property.